zama-ai/concrete/docs/tutorial/table_lookup.md

 ## Fused table lookup

-**Concrete Numpy** tries to fuse some operations into table lookups automatically, so you don't need to create the lookup tables manually:
+**Concrete-Numpy** tries to fuse some operations into table lookups automatically, so you don't need to create the lookup tables manually:

 ```python
 import concrete.numpy as cnp